 - Payment of the registration fee.

-All students applying for Preschool 4’s, Early Fives, Kindergarten or Grade 1 will be tested for placement purposes before admission approval.
-Students applying for Grades 2-8 will be tested for placement purposes at the earliest opportunity.
+All students applying for Early Fives or Kindergarten will particpate in Kindergarten screening.
+Students applying for Grades 1-8 will be tested for placement purposes before admission approval.
 All students are expected to meet Incarnation School’s standards for academics for placement in the requested grade level.
 Acceptance will also be dependent on the student’s behavioral record and work ethic.